Written by: Max Vishnev, founder of CityRover Walks NY

 TriBeCa, which stands for “Triangle Below Canal” (street) is just north of the World Trade Center.
 It is one of New York’s most expensive and trendiest neighborhoods, which still retains its industrial appearance thanks to its designation as a “Historic District” (indicated by brown street signs).
 Of course, the brick lofts now house celebrities and hedge fund types instead of storing butter, cheese, eggs, and other wholesale food items.

-You can stroll along TriBeCa’s cobblestone streets, have a fancy lunch or dinner at one of several high-end restaurants, or have a drink at one or more popular neighborhood bars.
+You can stroll along TriBeCa’s cobblestone streets, have a fancy lunch or dinner at one of many high-end restaurants, or have a drink at one or more popular neighborhood bars.
 If you want a drink or a bite at a lesser-known spot, check out a great “speakeasy” bar called Smith and Mills (see map).
+And who knows, maybe you’ll bump into Robert De Niro or Taylor Swift…

 Smith & Mills: 71 North Moore Street (between Hudson Street and Greenwich Street)